Amphizoa: Known species of Amphizoa

+Biology

 Troutstream beetles can be found in streams and rivers in mountain regions of China, North Korea and western North America.
 Streams are often cold and medium to fast flowing, and the beetles can be found clinging to rocks, woody debris or at margins.
 Both adults and larvae are predators, especially on stonefly larvae but occasionally on other aquatic insects.
 Larvae may also scavenge dead insects.

 When disturbed, adults exude a yellowish fluid from the anus, with an odor described as that of cantaloupe or decaying wood, probably as a defense mechanism against predators like frogs and toads.